Thogaruchesti-hemanth/compose-practice-hub/README.md

 ## Reference

-This project is inspired by the [Google Developer Training](https://github.com/google-developer-training/basic-android-kotlin-compose-training-dice-roller) repo by Google.
+This project is inspired by the [Google Developer Training](https://github.com/google-developer-training/basic-android-kotlin-compose-training-dice-roller) course by Google.